 Kendal Dining Services Offers Vegetarian and Vegan Options

-Hiring vegan cook Wayne Jacob has also been a great asset, she adds.
+In particular, Cook Wayne Jacob has been a great asset, she adds.

 In fact, Wayne made such a delicious corn and shallot chowder when the Esselstyns came to Kendal for dinner that his vegan recipe was included in Ann and Jane Esselstyns’ The Prevent and Reverse Heart Disease Cookbook.